Built-in Plugin

 false

-Specifies the red line for full coverage, and if the full coverage percentage is less than this value, the workflow will be blocked and the pipeline will exit.
+Specifies the full coverage red line.
+If the full coverage percentage is less than this value, the workflow will be blocked from exiting the pipeline.

 diffLines